Michael John Smith

 I have been a production assistant in London, bartender in Hong Kong, English teacher in South Korea, planning engineer in London and Fife, Scotland, and a development engineer, planner, import-export agent and translator in Ljubljana, Slovenia.

-My Dharma practice comprises keeping the five precepts (mind trainings) for a lay Buddhist and practicing the six perfections (far-reaching practices) of Mahayana Buddhism - generosity, moral conduct, forbearance, diligence, meditation, wisdom - as an aspiring Bodhisattva.
-I also like to consider myself as a "socially engaged Buddhist" with my principle outlet being as a keyboard campaigner on social media.
+My Dharma practice comprises keeping the five precepts (mind trainings) for a lay Buddhist and, as a bodhisattva-in-training, practicing the six perfections of Mahayana Buddhism - generosity, moral conduct, forbearance, diligence, meditation and wisdom.
+I also like to consider myself as a "socially engaged Buddhist" with my principle outlet being as a keyboard campaigner on social media for human and animal rights, social justice and the environment.

 As a part of keeping the five precepts, I practice veganism to the best of my ability and to the forefront of my practice I try to generate beginner's mind (don't know mind) as well as loving kindness and compassion both towards self and others.